daniellauding/qasa-lovable/QDS_AI_COMPONENT_GUIDE.md

 - Grouped pins showing property counts
 - Hover to show property cards
 - Click to navigate to apply page
+- Map takes 2/3 width, cards on right with fixed width
+- Map renders to parent height if wrapper is higher
 ```

 #### Map with Filters